SAML-Toolkits/php-saml/README.md

         // represent the requested subject.
         // Take a look on lib/Saml2/Constants.php to see the NameIdFormat supported.
         'nameIdFormat' => 'urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress',
+        // Usually x509cert and privateKey of the SP are provided by files placed at
+        // the certs folder.
+But we can also provide them with the following parameters 'x509cert' => '',
+        'privateKey' > '',

     ),

     // Identity Provider Data that we want connected with our SP.